How to Start a Kansas Series LLC

 Kansas doesn’t have a specific business license, but almost all businesses will need to register for assorted business taxes, which can include (among others) Retailer’s Sales Tax, Withholding Tax, Corporate Income Tax, and more.
 Depending on what kind of business you’re involved in and where you’re located, you might need a specific state, county, city, or professional (barbers, engineers, etc…) business license.

 File Kansas Series LLC Reports

-The Kansas Annual Report is basically a way to keep your business information updated with the state.
-Kansas requires LLCs to file a report each year.
+The Kansas Biennial Report is basically a way to keep your business information updated with the state.

-When should I file the Kansas Annual Report?
+When should I file the Kansas Biennial Report?

-Do I have to submit an annual report for each series within my Series LLC?
+Do I have to submit a report for each series within my Series LLC?

-Yes, each series must file its own annual report.
-The filing fee is $50 for filing online (plus a $3 convenience fee) or $55 for filing on paper.
+Yes, each series must file its own biennial report.
+The filing fee is $100 for online filings (plus a $3 convenience fee), or $100 for filing by mail.